jordifebrer/Hapi-Pattern-Library/README.md

 ## Getting started

-You will need to have a recent version on `node` installed
+You will need to have a recent version of `node` installed

 If `node` is installed run the following commands to get started: